Lola Island

-Lola Island is an island in the Solomon Islands; it is located within Vona Vona Lagoon in the Western Province.
+Lola Island is an island within the Vona Vona Lagoon southeast of Vonavona Island in Western Province, Solomon Islands.

 Zipolo Habu Resort

 In 1989, Joe and Lisa Entrikin commenced operation of a commercial tourism operation on Lola Island named Zipolo Habu Resort.

 Zipolo Habu Resort has 6 bungalows ranging from 'Traditional' to 'Deluxe', a restaurant and bar.
 The resort provides fishing charters, surfing and diving trips and numerous day tours throughout the region.